Daniel-Berresheim/Ghostgame/README.md

 - attached to walls
 - can be activated and deactivated by humans
 - emits signals if activated
-3) pressure_plates:
+3) pressure_plates: (done)
-- attached to the ground
-- can be activated by movables and humans by walking on it
-- emit signals as long as there is an object on it
-4) doors and trapdoors:
+4) doors and trapdoors: (done)
-- doors are three blocks tall and trapdoors are three blocks wide
-- if a signal emitter with the same color is active, they will open
-- can be inverted, that you have to give a signal to close them
-- there should be an iron version of this doors, where the ghost cannot pass through them
-5) later, there should be other doors, which only open, if the player collected a specific amount of items
+5) later, there should be other doors, which only open, if the player collected a specific amount of items; the player cannot move through them
 6) later, there should be special switches, which can be pressed by the ghost and change properties of the whole world (e.g. activate/deactivate lights in the house)

 object human: